-We structurally identify the shocks by using a recursive Choleski ordering of the variable ordering $y_t = (pu_t, I_t, inc_t, pp_t, hc_t, r_t)$ which is derived from economic theory and literature as discussed below.
-Political uncertainty, as constructed by Baker et al. (2016), is measured by news about real politics and hence, assuming that real policy takes time to adapt to a new economic situation by several rounds of consultations, should not react contemporaneously to the economic variables in the VAR.
-However, this uncertainty instantaneously influences the economic agents.
-Real investment is supposed to be inherently sluggish (Sims (1998)) and hence contemporaneously unaffected by the other economic variables.
+Political uncertainty, as constructed by Baker et al. (2016), is measured by news about real politics and, hence, assuming that real policy takes time to adapt to a new economic situation by several rounds of consultations, should not react contemporaneously to the economic variables in the VAR.
+However, this uncertainty instantaneously influences the economic agents and their decisions by decreasing planning lags.
+Real investment is supposed to be inherently sluggish (Sims (1998)) and, hence, contemporaneously unaffected by the other economic variables at the time being conducted.
 This is due to a planning lag, i.e. it takes time for actual investment to materialize after the decision of investing.
+We assume, however, that this lag is relatively small if there are changes in the political environment and allow investment to contemporaneously react to political uncertainty.
 Household income is also sluggish (e.g. Ludvigson et al. (2002)) since for example interest rates only affect savings income at the end of the next period.
-Investment, however, increases the income of the workers responsible for the implementation.
+Investment, however, increases the income of the workers responsible for the implementation of the projects.
 The contemporaneous effect of investment and household income on house prices are derived from a supply and demand model.
 An increase in demand for housing, either through an increase in real estate investment or through an increase in disposable income and hence in private demand, leads to higher property prices (e.g. Tsatsaronis and Zhu (2004)).
-However, prices are contemporaneously unaffected by consumption and by the interest rate as mortgages still play a relatively small role in China.
+However, house prices are contemporaneously unaffected by consumption and by the interest rate as mortgages still play a relatively small role in China.
 Since the planning lag for household consumption is smaller than the one of investment, consumption can contemporaneously react to shocks in income, prices, and investment but only reacts with one lag to changes in the interest rate as consumer credits are still used relatively less in China as compared to other countries like the US (e.g. Bagliano and Favero (1998)).
 We allow monetary policy, which follows a policy rule taking into account the economic situation, to react contemporaneously to all economic variables in the model (e.g. Bernanke and Mihov (1998)).
 However due to the planning lag and the realization of interest income after one period, monetary policy affects the other variables only with one lag.